 - lack of coordination

-In extreme cases, low blood sugar can trigger seizures, loss of consciousness, confusion, and the inability to drink or eat.
+In extreme cases, low blood sugar can trigger seizures, loss of consciousness, confusion, and an inability to drink or eat.

-Find out more here, in our dedicated article, about hypoglycemia, or low blood sugar.
+Find out more about hypoglycemia or low blood sugar here.

 High blood sugar levels

-Very high blood sugar, or hyperglycemia, can cause the following symptoms:
+High blood sugar levels, or hyperglycemia, can cause the following symptoms: